Superman Unchained: Reception

 Reception to the launch of the title was largely positive.
 IGN gave the first issue an 8.9 out of 10, saying the issue was "the most entertaining Superman story in some time".
-Also, they praised the story's embrace of elements from The New 52, rather than shying away from them.
 Comic Book Resources gave the first issue 4.5 out of 5 stars: "DC has found the right creators to make Superman great again".
-Newsarama gave the first issue a 7 out of 10, saying there was enough to pique reader curiosity, but the story "seemed to lack the same 'punch' from other story arcs" Snyder has recently done.
+Newsarama gave the first issue a 7 out of 10, saying there "seemed to lack the same 'punch' from other story arcs".

 The entire limited series received largely positive reviews.
 According to Comic Book Roundup, the entire series received an average rating of 7.9 out of 10 based on 202 reviews.

 Sales

 Sales of the comic were strong, topping sales charts during the first three months of its publication.
 The first issue in particular sold more than 250,000 copies and generated $1.25 million in retail sales, estimates ICv2, thus taking the #1 sales slot by a wide margin in a month where DC Comics dominated the top ten spots on monthly sales chart.